Four-level and Three-level Laser Gain Media

-Different numbers of electronic states may be involved, with important implications to various characteristics of a laser or amplifier.
 In the simplest cases, one is dealing with well-defined energy levels e.g. of isolated atoms or ions.
 In solid-state laser gain media, the situation is somewhat more complicated, involving Stark level manifolds.
-The explanations in this article start with simple energy levels but also consider Stark level manifolds later on.
+The explanations in this article start with simple energy levels, but also consider Stark level manifolds later on.

 It was realized early on that for laser amplification one requires at least three energy levels; two levels are not sufficient, since optical pumping can then never result in a population inversion as a requirement for positive laser gain (light amplification).
-Simultaneous pump absorption and signal amplification can not occur.
+Simultaneous pump absorption and signal amplification can not occur in such a situation.

 One more energy level is required for pumping, see the left part of Figure 1.
 Pumping transfers atoms (or ions) from the ground state into a level above the upper laser level, from which the atoms can (usually by non-radiative transitions) get into the upper laser level.
 An important aspect is that the atoms cannot be pushed back to the ground state by stimulated emission with pump radiation, since their excitation energy is too low for that – they cannot “see” the pump light any more.
 Therefore, with sufficiently intense pumping it is possible to reach a population of the upper laser level which is well above 50%, and thus higher than that of the lower laser level (the ground state); a population inversion is reached.
 In that situation, stimulated emission at the laser wavelength dominates over re-absorption on that laser transition, so that a positive net gain results, which can be used for amplification or laser operation.

 Because the population inversion requires that more than half of the atoms are in the upper laser level, pumping with fairly high optical intensity is required.
 In case of a laser, the threshold pump power will be correspondingly high, which is often problematic.